Endovenous Laser Ablation (EVLA)

 The following day, or a day of your choice, the leg is completed by ultrasound guided sclerotherapy.
 This takes 30 mins per session followed by a 30 min walk.
 A compression stocking is worn for 2 weeks.
 A check-up ultrasound scan is done to ensure vein closure, this is performed at 1 month, 2 months and 6 months after the laser vein treatment.
 These check-up scan are very important to avoid the regrowth of varicose veins.
 ALWAYS BRING YOUR STOCKING TO EACH VISIT as there maybe some small veins to treat (at no extra cost).
 At all times you can contact Dr Nicole James for any concerns or questions before, during and after treatment.
 At no stage do you feel you are alone.

 Clinical studies show that this form of vein treatment is the best long-term solution to treat large varicose veins.
 The Crows Nest Cosmetic & Vein Clinic has performed more than 2000 Endovenous Laser Ablation procedures with an extremely high (98 per cent) closure rate and a very high degree of patient satisfaction.
 The vein treatment is quick and requires limited or no time off work.
 Also no sedation or general anaesthetic is required, so you can walk straightaway after the treatment or drive home.

 Example of Large varicose veins treated by Endovenous Laser Ablation:

-This image below shows the Endovenous Laser Fiber in the vein (black area) using ultrasound to guide the placement of the fiber:
+This image below shows the Endovenous Laser Fibre in the vein (black area) using ultrasound to guide the placement of the fibre: